Days or weeks before your transplant

-A cornea transplant is done as an outpatient procedure.
+A corneal transplant is done as an outpatient procedure.

-Here is what will happen just before and during cornea transplant surgery.
+Here is what will happen just before and during corneal transplant surgery.

 - Eye drops will be put in your eyes.
 You may be given other medicine to help you relax.

 - Your eye surgeon will use either local or general anesthesia so you do not feel pain.
 He or she will then put a device on your eye to keep it open.
 Even though your eye is open, you will see very little or nothing at all because of the anesthesia.

 - Your eye surgeon will have chosen how to transplant the healthy donor cornea based on your specific need.